MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Discussion

 \subsubsection{The Effectiveness of Style Transfer}

-To verify that the style watermark transfers better during the stealing process, we compare our method with its variant which uses the white-square patch (adopted in BadNets) to generate transformed images.
+To verify that the style watermark transfers better during the stealing process, we compare our method with its variant using the white-square patch (adopted in BadNets) to generate transformed images.
 As shown in Table \ref{table:effectiveness_style}, our method is significantly better than its patch-based variant.
-It is probably because DNNs are easier to learn the texture information \cite{geirhos2019imagenet} and the style watermark is bigger than the patch one.
-This phenomenon partly explains why our method works well.
+It is mostly because DNNs learn the texture information \cite{geirhos2019imagenet} better and the style watermark is bigger than the patch one.
+This partly explains why our method works well.